jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 3. **Backward Compatibility**: Keep backward compatibility in mind when improving existing components.

 4. **Test Coverage**: Ensure comprehensive test coverage before and after refactoring to catch regressions.

+## File Operations

+1. **Path Abstraction**: Use `pathlib.Path` for modern, object-oriented path manipulation instead of string operations or `os.path` functions.

+2. **Directory Creation**: Use `os.makedirs(exist_ok=True)` to create directories, which handles both creating parent directories and avoiding errors if the directory already exists.

+3. **File Encoding**: Always specify encoding (typically UTF-8) when opening text files to ensure consistent behavior across different operating systems and locales.

+4. **Streaming Writes**: For large datasets, use streaming writes (writing one row at a time) rather than building the entire dataset in memory before writing.

+5. **Timestamped Filenames**: Consider using timestamps in filenames for output files to avoid overwriting previous results and provide an audit trail.